 Mr. Earl clarified the site is outside of the Deer Valley Airport Overlay and referenced a letter written by the Friends of Deer Valley.
 Mr. Earl stated that one of the ex-officio Board members of the Friends of Deer Valley is Ed Faren, who was the Director of the Deer Valley Airport and present during when they presented to the Friend of Deer Valley and that there is no concern from the Friends of Deer Valley.
 Mr. Earl stated that the FAA had completed an obstruction evaluation and that the structure does not exceed obstruction standards and would not be a hazard to air and navigation.
 Mr. Earl stated that the FAA asked that there be a disclosure statement recorded on title and that was common practice.
-Mr. Earl stated the report issued by the FAA was a Determination of No Hazard to Air Navigation.
-Mr. Earl acknowledged that Friends of Deer Valley was present in the audience.
+Mr. Earl stated the report issued by the FAA was a

-Deer Valley Village Planning Committee Meeting Summary GPA-DV-2-24-1 February 18, 2025 Page 4 of 10
+Deer Valley Village Planning Committee Meeting Summary Z-112-24-1 February 18, 2025 Page 4 of 11